Vinlaw3661/RAG-resume-builder/README.md

-# Context-aware RAG App for internship applications
+# RAG application for resume refinement
 A RAG app that allows college students to easily apply to internships using contextual information from their resume, sample essays, and cover letter.